 Each director will be elected by a plurality of the votes present in person or represented by proxy at the meeting and entitled to vote on the election of directors.
-This means that the three individuals nominated for election to the Board of Directors at the meeting receiving the highest number of "FOR" votes will be elected.
-You may either vote "FOR" one, two or all nominees or "WITHHOLD" your vote with respect to one, two or all nominees.
-Shares represented by proxies will be voted "FOR" the election of each of the three Class I nominees, unless the proxy is marked to withhold authority to so vote.
+This means that the two individuals nominated for election to the Board of Directors at the meeting receiving the highest number of "FOR" votes will be elected.
+You may either vote "FOR" one or both nominees or you may "WITHHOLD" your vote with respect to one or both nominees.
+Shares represented by proxies will be voted "FOR" the election of each of the Class I nominees, unless the proxy is marked to withhold authority to so vote.
 You may not cumulate votes in the election of directors.
 If any nominee for any reason is unable to serve the proxies may be voted for such substitute nominee as the proxy holders, who are officers of our company, might determine.
 Each nominee has consented to being named in this proxy statement and to serve if elected.
 Proxies may not be voted for more than three directors.